Best Belgian Waffle Recipe

 Light and Fluffy Waffles

-For the fluffy inside, we need to get some height in our batter.
+For the traditionally fluffy inside of Belgian waffles, we need to get some height in our batter.

 Traditionally, Belgian waffles were made with yeast, but proofing the batter can take extra time.
 Nowadays, we use chemical leaveners (i.e., baking powder and baking soda) to keep the waffles tall and fluffy.